[by Greg Perry]

 - One hour later, I dissolve a teaspoon of bentonite clay in water and drink it.

 (Pro Tip: Never eat your daily dirt, Redmond’s bentonite clay, with anything other than water.
-Never use metal spoons to stir it.)
+Never use metal spoons to stir it.
+Also, every couple of months, take a month or two off bentonite clay to allow your body to reset.)

 - One hour later, I drink two tablespoons of Bragg Apple Cider Vinegar in cold water.